 Summer is the perfect time for barbeques and beach parties, but it’s also good opportunity to take the pulse of your saving and spending plan with a midyear financial checkup.

-The midyear checkup serves another important function as well: “If you’re in tune with your investments and in touch with your advisor, you are less likely to panic when the market starts to correct,” said Hammer.
+The midyear checkup serves another important function, as well: “If you’re in tune with your investments and in touch with your professional, you are less likely to panic when the market starts to correct,” said Hammer.
 “You are less likely to make emotional decisions that can negatively impact your returns.”

 1. Check your retirement contributions